Skip to main content

 [False, False, False, ..., False, False, False],

-This is very helpful, but it can be difficult to visualizee boolean values using our typical numeric plotting procedures as defined in the plot_band_array function above.
-Therefore, we will need to convert this boolean array to an numeric format to use this function.
+This is helpful, but it can be difficult to visualize boolean values.
+We can convert this boolean array to an numeric format to use this function.
 Booleans convert easily to integers with values of False=0 and True=1 using the .astype(int) method.

 local_maxi.astype(int)